hoyjustin/NudeSolutionsApp/README.md

 ### Installation & Startup
 =========================

-The solution can be started through Visual Studio...
+The entire solution can be started through Visual Studio...

 Alternatively, you can also:
 1. Run 'npm start' at the 'client-app' directory to run the client-side app in development mode